unwisegeek/aresmush/plugins/pf2emagic/help/en/pf2e_cast.md

 `innate <level> = <spell name>[ at <target>]`: Casts an innate spell, if you have one.

 `refocus`: Runs the code for the Refocus activity.
 This may be done only if your focus pool is zero, and then only once an hour in OOC time.

+Admins can run this command as `refocus <character>`, to reset another character's focus pool.
+Admins may do this at any time, without time or pool size restrictions.